Dave Barnhill: Pro career

 1943 proved to be a bounce back year for Barnhill, and the New York Cubans overall.
 The team that the previous season finished in last place, vaulted to second.
 Barnhill again was the ace of the staff, going 11-4 with a 2.83 E.R.A.
 Barnhill led the team in wins and E.R.A.
 And again, Barnhill proved himself a quality hitter at the plate, as he batted .327 and drive in 10 runs.
 In 1944, Barnhill struggled, and was demoted from the role of number one starter, replaced by Carrenza Howard.
 Barnhill went 3-2 and had an E.R.A. of 3.82.

-In 1945, Barnhill continued to struggle, but was promoted to number two in the rotation, with Luis Taint Sr supplanting Howard, who had been released after losing both his starts.
+In 1945, Barnhill continued to struggle, but was promoted to number two in the rotation, with Luis Tiant Sr. supplanting Howard, who had been released after losing both his starts.
 Barnhill struggled to retain his form from 1943, going just 2-3 for the Cubans.
-Barnhill struggled to get above .500 in 1946, and his batting should signs of decline as well.
+Barnhill struggled to get above .500 in 1946, and his batting showed signs of decline as well.

-In 1947, The New York Cubans faced off with the Cleveland Buckeyes in the Negro League World Series.
+In 1947, the New York Cubans faced off with the Cleveland Buckeyes in the Negro League World Series.
 Barnhill appeared in three games, picking up the win in one of them.
 The Cubans took the title in the series, defeating Cleveland 4 games to 1, with one tie.

 In 1948, The Cubans were unable to successfully defend their championship, finishing in fifth place with a 19-29 record.
 Barnhill finished with a 4-7 record, and an E.R.A. of 2.85.
-With the American and National Leagues raiding the Negro League for talent, the New York Cubans folded after the 1948 season.
+With the American and National Leagues raiding the Negro leagues for talent, the New York Cubans folded after the 1948 season.